subash-a/protosketch/README.md

 3. Go to the folder containing the unzipped OpenCV folder and run the install_opencv.sh script
 4. After installation is complete you are ready to use the OpenCV Python and C libraries on Ubuntu

+**Note: You need root privileges to run the above mentioned script.**